 - a.
 No person shall discharge any laser on the Airport or onto the Airport unless such person is a law enforcement officer or emergency services personnel acting within the scope of their duties.
 The intent of this prohibition is to supplement the requirements of 18 U.S.C.
 Section 39A, other federal law, and FAA regulation, and to provide a mechanism for the County to penalize the improper discharge of lasers.
 This paragraph shall be interpreted consistently with such intent.
 This paragraph shall not apply to the use of a laser ruler or laser saw by an Airport tenant wholly within his or her leased facility in a manner that poses no risk that such laser beam may exit the facility or make contact with any person or object outside of such facility. - b.
 No person shall possess on the Airport any explosive device or hoax explosive device, except that explosives may be used as authorized by a wildlife hazard management plan or as necessary for the manufacture, maintenance, or operation of aircraft.
 For purposes of the Rules and Regulations, a hoax device shall include any object that would cause a person to reasonably suspect that the object is or contains a destructive, incendiary, or explosive device.
-This paragraph shall not apply to any certificated aircraft or real or apparent ordnance thereon. - c.
-The requirements of this Section C(IV) are subject to the adoption of more-restrictive requirements as may be imposed by the County in a regulatory agencyTSA_approved Airport Security Program, in which event those more-restrictive requirements shall apply.
+This paragraph shall not apply to any certificated aircraft or real or apparent ordnance thereon.

+Destin Executive Airport and Bob Sikes Airport Rules and Regulations JUNE XX, 2024 c.
+The requirements of this Section C(IV) are subject to the adoption of more-restrictive requirements as may be imposed by the County in a regulatory agency approved Airport Security Program, in which event those more-restrictive requirements shall apply.